 Over the course of a year, the Panel met a total of five times, with three of those meetings spanning two days.
 During these meetings, the Panel was presented with a range of materials that included agendas, outlines, draft chapters, and presentations made by individual panelists that reflected their perspectives.
 These materials were made available to the public on the LCFS Advisory Panel webpage, and the meetings could be attended by any interested party via teleconference or webinar.
 After the meetings, panelists and the public were given anywhere from one to three weeks to provide written comments on materials presented; the comments received were posted on the LCFS Advisory Panel webpage for public review.

-The final report represents a compilation of staff recommendations, panelist recommendations, and a summary of the range of panelist opinions based on the topics outlined in the regulation.
+The final report primarily represents a compilation of staff views and recommendations.
+Staff has also considered panelist recommendations and opinions based on the topics outlined in the regulation.

 B. Panel Composition

-As specified in the regulation, the Panel was comprised of representatives from the California Energy Commission; the California Public Utilities Commission; fuel providers; storage and distribution infrastructure owners/operators; consumers; engine and vehicle manufacturers; environmental justice organizations; environmental groups; academia; public health; and other stakeholders and government agencies, as deemed appropriate by the Executive Officer.
+As specified in the regulation, the Panel was comprised of representatives from the California Energy Commission; the California Public Utilities Commission; fuel providers; a storage and distribution infrastructure owners/operator; consumers; engine and vehicle manufacturers; environmental justice organizations; environmental groups; academia; public health; and other stakeholders and government agencies, as deemed appropriate by the Executive Officer.

 Following a solicitation for Panel participants, interested organizations and individuals submitted applications, curricula vitae, and letters of recommendation.
 With input from Board members, ARB staff selected the panelists from the application pool with expertise in the areas to be reviewed.